 Presbyopia may seem to occur suddenly, but the actual loss of flexibility takes place over a number of years.
 Presbyopia usually becomes noticeable in the early to mid-forties.

-Presbyopia is a natural part of the ageing process of the eye.
+Presbyopia is a natural part of the aging process of the eye.
 It is not a disease and it cannot be prevented.

 Some signs of presbyopia include the tendency to hold reading materials at arm's length, blurred vision at normal reading distance and eye fatigue along with headaches when doing close work.
 A comprehensive optometric examination will include testing for presbyopia.